NREL/sup3r/examples/sup3rcc/README.rst

 Sup3rCC Data Access
 --------------------

-For high level details on accessing the NREL renewable energy resource datasets including Sup3rCC, see the rex docs pages `here <https://nrel.github.io/rex/misc/examples.nrel_data.html>`_
+For high level details on accessing the NREL renewable energy resource datasets including Sup3rCC, see the `rex docs pages <https://nrel.github.io/rex/misc/examples.nrel_data.html>`_

 The Sup3rCC data and models are publicly available in a public AWS S3 bucket.
 The data files and models can be downloaded directly from there to your local machine or an EC2 instance using the `OEDI data explorer <https://data.openei.org/s3_viewer?bucket-nrel-pds-sup3rcc>`_ or the `AWS CLI <https://aws.amazon.com/cli/>`_.
 A word of caution: there's a lot of data here.
 The smallest Sup3rCC file for just a single variable is 18 GB, and a full year of data is 216 GB.